North Macedonia–Russia relations: Economic relations

-Stroitransgaz is owned by Gennady Timchenko, an ally of President Vladimir Putin, who was among the first businessmen to be placed under sanctions by the United States in the Crimea crisis.
+Stroitransgaz is owned by Gennady Timchenko, an ally of President Vladimir Putin, who was among the first businessmen to be placed under sanctions by the United States in the annexation of Crimea by the Russian Federation.
 A spokesman for Stroitransgaz said the sanctions would not hamper the project in North Macedonia, which is not a member of the European Union.

 The 96.6 km Negotino-Klečovce gas pipeline will cross North Macedonia from near the Greek border in the south up to the vicinity of the Serbian border in the north.
 Stroitransgaz will build 61 km of the link by June 2016.

 Moscow plans to build an undersea pipeline to Turkey, a replacement for the cancelled South Stream project via Bulgaria.
 The details of an onward route from Turkey through Greece have not been finalised.

 Stroitransgaz said it will carry out its work as part of the repayment of the outstanding debt between the former Soviet Union and the former Yugoslavia, of which North Macedonia was a member.
 The cost of the entire project stands at $75.7 million.

 The project has added to tensions between the West and Russia.
 Following violent interethnic clashes in the northern city of Kumanovo on 9 May 2015, Russian Foreign Minister Sergei Lavrov accused the West of trying to incite an overthrow of the government of North Macedonia in order to undermine the project.

 After a meeting between officials from North Macedonia and Russia in March 2016, it was announced that the government of North Macedonia is interested in increasing Russian tourism in the country.
 The government of North Macedonia is working to create good conditions for Russian tourists and in establishing regular airfare between the two countries.

+In 2021 Russia exported goods worth $154m to North Macedonia, primarily gas, with North Macedonia exporting $74m of goods in the same year, mainly medication.